 - Light overnight systems and shelters

 Instructor knowledge and teaching method was excellent.
 Drew provided appropriate information needed, demonstrated the task, then allowed us to perform the task (tying anchor points, setting mechanical anchors, etc) and critiqued our performance in a professional manner. – Wes H.

 Ski Mountaineering Camp Itinerary

-Course participants will meet at the San Juan Mountain Guides headquarters in Ouray to finalize paperwork, perform gear checks, and be introduced to the curriculum we plan to cover on the program including goals and objectives for each participant.
+Course participants will meet at the San Juan Mountain Guides headquarters in Ouray at 1500 to finalize paperwork, perform gear checks, and be introduced to the curriculum we plan to cover on the program including goals and objectives for each participant.
 Stay in local Ouray hotel.